 Acknowledgements

-We are very grateful for help from Alessandro Orio for standardization of survey data used in the density models, Federico Maioli for helpful modelling discussion, Hagen Radtke and Ivan Kuznetsov for assistance in acquiring predictions of S. entomon densities, Martin Hansson and Elin Almroth Rosell at SMHI for assistance with environmental data, and Olavi Kaljuste for providing pelagic data.
-We thank the staff involved in the scientific sampling and analysis of biological data.
+We are very grateful for help from Alessandro Orio for standardization of survey data used in the density models, Federico Maioli for help with modelling and data wrangling, Hagen Radtke and Ivan Kuznetsov for assistance in acquiring predictions of S. entomon densities, Martin Hansson and Elin Almroth Rosell at SMHI for assistance with environmental data, and Olavi Kaljuste for providing pelagic data.
+We also thank 3 anonymous reviewers for feedback that greatly improved the manuscript.
+Lastly, we thank the staff involved in the scientific sampling and analysis of biological data.
 The study was financed by the Swedish Research Council Formas (grant no. 2018-00775 to M.C.).

 Author Contributions